simbo1905/root-objects/README.md

 You can run the tests on the commandline with `mvn test`.
 The code is written using IntelliJ community edition.
 Create a new project "from source" selecting "maven" as the type.
 You can then run the test class which round-trips all the objects to an in-memory database.

-The diagrams are authored with UMLet.
+The diagrams are authored with the excellent and free [UMLet](http://www.umlet.com).

 ### The Problem Space